 "I would ask him whether he actually dived in the Arctic and his answer was 'I certainly did'," recalled Brower.
-Indeed, he came close to losing his life trying to repair a propellor failure, but was not deterred from taking his family diving in the Maldives in later life.
+Indeed, he came close to losing his life trying to repair a propellor failure, but was not deterred from taking his family on diving vacations in later life.

-On completing his Coast Guard service, he studied maritime law and won a Fulbright scholarship to Cardiff in Wales, where he was told to fit in he must play rugby or sing and duly joined a choir.
+On completing his Coast Guard service, he studied maritime law and won a Fulbright scholarship to Cardiff in Wales, where he was told that in order to fit in there he must play rugby or sing and duly joined a choir.

-Brower believed Caron's experience of being posted as a cadet to San Francisco influenced his choice of where to go next, The law school of Berkeley University in California.
-There, he was described by the law tutor Stefan Reisenfeld as "the best student I've ever had."
+Brower believed Caron's experience of being posted to San Francisco, following his Arctic service, influenced his choice of where to go next, the law school of the University of California, Berkeley.
+There, he was described by the renowned professor of international law Stefan Reisenfeld as "the best student I've ever had."